Mathmo0/Mathmo0/README.md

 # 👀 About me
 Hi!
-I am a french software engineer, recently graduated with a degree in Computer Engineering from **[Polytech Tours](https://polytech.univ-tours.fr/)** in France and also a double graduate with a degree in Computer Science from the **[University of Sherbrooke](https://www.usherbrooke.ca/)**, Quebec, Canada.
+I am a french software engineer, recently graduated with a degree in Computer Engineering from **[Polytech Tours](https://polytech.univ-tours.fr/)** in France and also double graduated with a degree in Computer Science from the **[University of Sherbrooke](https://www.usherbrooke.ca/)**, Quebec, Canada.
 My favorite fields are software development, computer graphics and Cloud computing.

 # 🧠 skills